dakotasmith13/cpp_oep/README.md

 ## Grade Earned
 I believe I earned around 65 points.
 I believe my main program should earn about 30 points.
 Most of the work of this program is done in the classes, but I did add the login function which increased the complexity of main a bit.
-TESTING X. For Has-A relationship, I would say I earned about 10 points because the Stock class was pretty heavily used in Portfolio.
+Most of my methods are tested in the program, but I feel I was able to test them effectively in my testing file (15).
+For Has-A relationship, I would say I earned about 10 points because the Stock class was pretty heavily used in Portfolio.
 I'm not sure how many times my files count for being applied, I would say that I earned 5 points for each instance (at least two instances- user login file, user portfolio).
 I feel I have enough commments, everything is pretty organized, I demonstrate multiple test runs and input val, and my repo just barely spans 7 days (0 points deducted).